flaneurette/Harden-Windows-OS-Firewall/README.md

 - WFD ASP Coordination
 - WFD Driver-only.

-When all othera are selected, right-click: **Disable Rule**
+When all others are selected, right-click: **Disable Rule(s)**

 This should lock down **ALL** incomming requests. (you don't need them)

-Later on, when a service does complain, you could explicity allow the service by opening the firewall again. (never happend to me, though)
+Later on, when a service does complain, you could explicity allow the service by opening the firewall again. (never happened to me, though)

 ### Test it.